 In summary, our clients don't have to pay us to learn.
 We understand their products, we know their markets and we've probably encountered the opportunities and challenges they face many times before.
 Don't get me wrong, we've had our share of failures, but each one of them has provided valuable experience that we can pass on.

-In a fast moving, dynamic industry like fintech, this all adds up to enabling our clients to execute at speed, allowing the leadership teams to draw on our knowledge and focus on strategic decision making in other areas.
+In a fast moving, dynamic industry like fintech, this all adds up to enabling our clients to execute at speed, allowing the leadership teams to draw on our knowledge and focus on strategic decision making.

-So that all sounds great, but it can't all be upside, can it?
+So that sounds great, but it can't all be upside, can it?

 Well, specialism brings with it a risk of being myopic.
 I'd vehemently deny it of course, but when you've worked in an industry as long as we have, it is human nature to see things a certain way.